Snapstromegon/hoeser.dev/src/blog/2023-02-01-syntax-highlight.md

 And now the interesting part: How do we get [Shiki] to be like [Torchlight]?

-Let's start with the endresult from above:
+Let's start with the end result from above:

 ````md{!sh!}
 ...or even combine all of that...